apache/iceberg/docs/flink/flink-getting-started.md

 ## Creating catalogs and using catalogs.

-Flink 1.11 support to create catalogs by using flink sql.
+Support to create catalogs by using flink sql.

 ### Catalog Configuration